IgorWarzocha/Opencode-Roadmap/README.md

 ### `updateroadmap`

 Change action status or description.
+Each update includes a brief note appended to the updates section.

 ```
-"Mark action 1.01 as in_progress"
+"Mark action 1.01 as in_progress — Drafted schema notes"
-"Action 2.03 is completed"
+"Action 2.03 is completed — Added tests for edge cases"
 ```

 **Statuses:** `pending` → `in_progress` → `completed` | `cancelled`